Come and find out what makes South Australia's national parks so special

 Dhilba Guuranda-Innes National Park

-Coastal grasslands, rugged cliffs, sandy beaches and rolling sand dunes – Innes National Park is an aquamarine dream where you can even swim with dolphins at Dolphin Beach.
+Coastal grasslands, rugged cliffs, sandy beaches and rolling sand dunes – Dhilba Guuranda-Innes National Park is an aquamarine dream where you can even swim with dolphins at Dolphin Beach.
 Amble through a 30-minute easy bushwalk or embark on a four-hour hike for more of a trek where you’re bound to see the many emus roaming the area.
 With Cape Spencer Lighthouse, the Ethel beach shipwreck and the abandoned town of Inneston, you can also lose yourself in some Yorke Peninsula history before meeting the brilliant sunset spreading over the horizon.

 Let's go